Thursday, July 24, 2014

 I must admit that I had no real desire to see ”SKYLINE”, when I first saw the trailer.
 It struck me as the typical science-fiction story that featured the alien invasion of Earth for minimal reasons.
 In the case of the aliens in ”SKYLINE”, their reasons for attempting to destroy the human population by using their brains to insert into alien husks and increase their own population.
 I had assumed that Hollywood would be more open to the idea of Humans invading alien worlds, after the success of ”AVATAR”, but ”SKYLINE” seemed to indicate that this will not happen in the near future.
 Despite my disappointment of the movie’s theme, my family and I went to see the movie.
 Did we enjoyed it?
 No. Not one bit.

 Some critic by the name of Matthew Sorrento complimented the movie for re-fashioning the modern alien invasion motif as the hopeless siege that it should be, allowing humanity to be overwhelmed and defeated.
 I must admit that this was the only original aspect of Joshua Cordes and and Liam O'Donnell’s plot.
 Otherwise, ”SKYLINE” failed on so many levels.
 Before I castigate ”SKYLINE” to the great beyond, I must admit that on a technical level, I found Michael Watson’s cinematography impressive.
 The skyline of Santa Monica and Marina del Rey never looked better.
 It seemed a pity that the movie failed to go beyond the rooftop of the Marina del Rey high-rise condominium where one of the directors, Greg Strause, lived (located on Lincoln Boulevard).
 And I was also impressed by the special effects that featured the aliens and their ships, created by visual effects house Hydraulx (owned by the movie’s directors, the Brothers Strause).
-However, that achievement is tainted by allegations by Sony Pictures and the producers of the upcoming ”BATTLE: LOS ANGELES” that the Strause brothers used their knowledge from working on the latter film, for their own film - ”SKYLINE”.
-I have no idea how this conflict will resolve.
-I can only hope and pray that ”BATTLE: LOS ANGELES” will prove to be a better film.
+However, that achievement is tainted by allegations by Sony Pictures and the producers of the 2011 filim ”BATTLE: LOS ANGELES” that the Strause brothers used their knowledge from working on the latter film, for their own film - ”SKYLINE”.
+I do not know how this conflict was resolved.
+But I can say that ”BATTLE: LOS ANGELES” proved to be a much better film.

 Overall, ”SKYLINE” was not a good film.
 It sucked, if I must be brutally honest.
 One, the epic scope of the story was limited to a high rise in Marina del Rey, a neighborhood southwest of the Los Angeles city limits.
 Because of this limited setting, moviegoers never learned that other parts of the Earth had also been invaded, until the very end of the movie.
 I wonder if the Brothers Strause and the two screenwriters wanted to use this as a surprising plot twist.
 If they did, it failed.
 Only a dummy would have assumed that the alien invasion was limited to Southern California.
 Another problem that the movie suffered was lack of character development.
 I will hand it to screenwriters Cordes and O’Donnell for setting up possible character conflicts.
 One of those conflicts arose between Jarrod and Elaine over her pregnancy.
 He was reluctant to face fatherhood and she felt resentment toward his reluctance.
 Elaine also expressed fear over the possibility of Jarrod accepting a job offer from his friend, Terry and relocating to Los Angeles.
 And Terry’s relationship with his girlfriend Candice seemed to be on the rocks, due to an affair with his assistant Denise.
 But none of these conflicts were ever explored with any depth, due to them being shoved aside for the sake of the main story – the alien invasion.
 And the movie never revealed the professions of the main characters.
 If it did, it escaped my notice.